-Approaches to Achieve Goal #1: Avon Co-op lays the foundation of and for a positive learning environment for the children who frequent our school.
-By attending our nursery school, a sense of belonging will grow in children as they develop a secure relationship with their own teacher, the other teachers within the school, and the entire program’s staff.
+Approaches to Achieve Goal #1: Avon Co-op lays the foundation of and for a positive learning environment for the children who attend our program.
+By being apart of our nursery school, a sense of belonging will grow in children as they develop a secure relationship with their own teacher, the other teachers within the school, and all of our educators and staff.
 Children develop a sense of belonging by interacting with their peers in a positive manner through self-directed play and engaging activities.
 This is measurable and noticeable when observing the interactions between the children and their families and our staff.
 This sense of belonging develops and strengthens over the course of the family’s time at our school.

 Furthermore, Avon Co-op values being a visible part of our community, and we demonstrate this in a number of ways.
 We frequently have community partners involved in our school programming.
 This creates a dynamic program that benefits the children within our school.
 It allows them to experience new and different things while creating a sense of belonging in the community.
-We enjoy hosting community programs such as yoga, music, dance, French, and more.
-The programming at Avon Co-operative Nursery School also includes opportunities for the children to visit places within the community such as a local farm, and outdoor Conservation education facility, parks, and more; thus providing the children with enriching experiences.
-One new aspect of our program that we truly value, and are currently and continually trying to expand upon, is that of inter-generational programming.
-We visit local nursing and retirement homes throughout the school year in order to foster cooperation and promote interaction between the different generations.
-This programming benefits not only the children and staff of our nursery school, but also the residents and staff of the nursing/retirement homes.
-It is ever important to all involved in the programming aspect of our school to be able to provide these experiences to the children in our care and to be actively involved in our community.
+We strive to host programming from the community such as yoga, dance, story times, and more.
+The programming at Avon Co-operative Nursery School also includes opportunities for the children to visit places within the community such as a local farm, and outdoor Conservation education facility, and more; thus providing the children with enriching experiences.
+The community involvement piece of our programming is truly valued and each school year we try to expand upon it and reach out to other members of the community to enrich our programming with their presence.
+Community members such as veterinarians, librarians elderly neighbours/friends and community helpers/service providers coming into our program to interact with the children allows for the children to experience the world around them while in the familiar setting of their school which allows for comfort and familiarity.
 Providing these experiences has value beyond the toddler and preschool years.
-The experiences that the nursery school child is engaged in directly respond to the idea that children are competent, capable, curious, and rich in potential.
-Through making observations of the children in the various community-based elements of our program, the staff can document the child’s sense of self-confidence increasing.
+The experiences that the nursery school child is engaged in directly responds to the idea that children are competent, capable, curious, and rich in potential.
+Through making observations of the children in the various community-based elements of our program, the educators can document the child’s sense of self-confidence increasing.

 Goal #2: To develop a strong sense of well-being for the children, families, and educators involved in our school.

-Approaches to Achieve Goal #2: A child’s developing sense of well-being and self will be encouraged while learning about healthy day to day habits such as hand washing and healthy eating during daily routines.
+Approaches to Achieve Goal #2: A child’s developing sense of well-being and self is encouraged while learning about healthy day to day habits such as hand washing and healthy eating during daily routines.
 Families take turns providing snack for their child’s class.
-This is an element to our program that allows for learning opportunities regarding nutrition.
+This element of to our program allows for learning opportunities regarding nutrition.
 Children take pride in what they brought to share with their classmates and various snack items spark many discussions and learn- ing opportunities.
 Through the free flow room choice in the Preschool Program and the freedom to choose between activities such as gross motor, fine motor and various other learning areas in the Toddler Program, the children are able to develop their ability to self-direct their own learning which directly develops children’s sense of well-being.
 A child’s sense of well-being is also developed while spending time at Avon Co-op through the knowledge they are cared for and valued for who they are.
 They will feel secure in the relationships they develop with their peers and teachers, and this will have a positive impact on their sense of well-being.
 These relationships and learning opportunities lead to an increase in awareness about how people live, cooperate, and interact successfully.
 Through developing a strong sense of well-being, children’s ability to self-regulate develops.
 Self-regulation skills are encouraged and enhanced by the use of programs such as Second Step and programming such as the free-flow room choice offered to the preschoolers as well as through the family style snack that is offered daily where children are free to choose their own food and regulate this on their own accord.

-Goal #3: To develop a pattern whereby the children, families, and educators who are involved in our school are actively engaged.
+Goal #3: To develop a pattern whereby the children, families, and educators who are involved in our school are actively engaged and relationships are built.

-This goal encompasses: Section 46(3) (d) foster the children’s exploration, play and inquiry; (e) provide child-initiated and adult-supported experiences; (f) plan for and create positive learning environments and experiences in which each child’s learning and development will be supported; and (k) document and review the impact of the strategies set out in clauses (a) – (j).
+This goal encompasses: CCEYA Section 46(3) (d) foster the children’s exploration, play and inquiry; (e) provide child- initiated and adult-supported experiences; (f) plan for and create positive learning environments and experiences in which each child’s learning and development will be supported; and (k) document and review the impact of the strategies set out in clauses (a) – (j).

 Approaches to Achieve Goal #3: By interacting with the other children in the program, the teachers and the program staff, the children at Avon Co-op will learn about their world and how they fit into it.
-Our program offers interesting, engaging, and open-ended activities, provocations, and child-directed experiences that are meant to allow children to learn using all of their senses and experience what is around them – body and mind.
-This will encourage them to become invested and fully engaged in their own interests.
+Our program offers interesting, engaging, and open-ended activities, provocations, and child-directed experiences that are meant to allow children to learn using all of their senses and experience what is around them physically and cognitively.
+This will encourage the children to become invested and fully engaged in their own interests.
 Thus, allowing the children to take control of their own learning and consequently setting the stage for successful educational experiences in the future.
 Our educators are keen observers and can understand children’s development in a meaningful way.
 Through the documentation of the children’s development and the display of such throughout the school and by sharing this with families through both email and through documentation books, the families become actively engaged and our relationship with them is solidified and strengthened.
 Through sharing informative articles, having speakers when possible, and communicating items of interest to parents through various means, parents can gain knowledge and increased confidence in their role as parents and in turn the relationship be- tween home and school is strengthened as we work together.
 Our school has an “open door policy” whereby parents are welcome to visit our program to observe and interact whenever they are so inclined.

 Goal #4: To ensure that children, families, and educators involved with our school are able to engage in effective and meaningful communication and methods of expression.

-This goal encompasses Section 46(3) (c) encourage the children to interact and communicate in a positive way and support their ability to self-regulate; and (h) foster the engagement of and ongoing communication with parents about the program and their children.
+This goal encompasses: CCEYA Section 46(3) (c) encourage the children to interact and communicate in a positive way and support their ability to self-regulate; and (h) foster the engagement of and ongoing communication with parents about the program and their children

 Approaches to Achieve Goal #4: At Avon Co-op we engage in effective and engaging communication and interactions with our children and their families each day; thus, creating an extension of the home environment where comfort and positive experiences are of utmost importance.
 By being able to take charge of their own experiences, children who attend Avon Co-op will benefit as they become active learners who are able to express themselves and communicate in an effective way.
 We always talk with each family, each day either at arrival or dismissal or at both times.
 Through modelling ways of communicating and problem solving skills, children’s ability to communicate is strengthened.
 We can see effective communication and its benefits each day when interacting with the children and their families.
 Through communication of learning through documentation and sharing this learning with families and communicating effectively in various manners (for example: Friday reminder emails, the white board, Facebook, etc) the home-school relationship is strengthened through strong communication.

 Final thoughts on the measurable outcomes of our goals: Our program focuses on our core values at Avon Co-operative Nursery School.
 We believe that children are important.
 We feel that children need the opportunity to discover how to interact with others in a safe and nurturing atmosphere as they develop their self-worth, confidence, and communication skills.
 Expressing their thoughts, feelings and acceptance of others is encouraged through our programming.
 Those with different abilities and capabilities are welcomed, accepted, and valued equally.
-Our teaching staff uses their observational skills to document each child’s progression with regard to each goal.
-We can measure the achievement of these goals and by communicating and listening effectively and purposefully with families and fellow educators.
+The documentation of each child’s progression with regard to each goal allows for measurement of the achievement of these goals and by communicating and listen- ing effectively and purposefully with families and fellow educators.